acceptto-corp/mfa-web-java/README.md

 # About

-This is a demo project that demonstrate how to integrate your account system (users) with Acceptto multifactor authentication system.
+This is a demo project that demonstrates how to integrate your account system (users) with Acceptto multifactor authentication/authorization system.

 # How to Run

 1. Install [Play Framework 2.3](https://www.playframework.com/download)
-2. Clone the project and goto the project directory
+2. Clone the project and go to the project directory
 3. Configure the database according to the `conf/application.conf`
 4. Make sure that mfa site which is set in `conf/application.conf` is available (local or public)
 4. Run `activator run` and browse to `localhost:9000`